 In this implementation, Xen utilizes the "dom0less" feature to create 2 DomUs at boot time.
 Information about the DomUs to be created by Xen is passed to the hypervisor via device tree.
-The resources for DomUs, including memory, heap, number of CPU cores and supported devices, etc are all fully static allocated at compile time.
+The resources for DomUs, including memory, number of vCPUs, supported devices, etc., are all fully static allocated at compile time.